untillpro/scm4j/scm4j-deployer-engine/README.md

 # Overview
-This component automates installation (deployment) of products which are represented by artifacts in maven repositories. `download` and `install` are different actions, so all dependencies might be downloaded first and then installed (after some time).
+This component automates installation (deployment) of products which are represented by artifacts in maven repositories. `download` and `install` are different actions, and if we want to install product without network connection we must download product and all dependencies before installation.
+If `scm4j-deployer-engine` can't find valid repository in `portable` or `working folder` then they downloads from network.

 # Terms

-- `product list`: artifact (yaml file) which describes `products` and maven repositories
+- `product list`: artifact (yaml file) which lists `products` and maven repositories.
-- `product`: jar-artifact whose main class has public static `getProductStructure` method which returns  `product structure`
+- `product`: jar-artifact whose main class has public method `getProductStructure` which returns  `product structure`.
-- `product structure`: lists `component`s
+- `product structure`: lists `component's`.
-- `component`: represented by  artifact coordinates and one or few `deployment procedure`
+- `component`: represented by  artifact coordinates and one or few `deployment procedure`.
-- `deployment procedure`: lists `actions'
+- `deployment procedure`: lists `actions`.
-- `action`: represented by `component deployer` class and `params`
+- `action`: represented by `component deployer` class and `params`.
 - `component deployer`: Is instantiated during `deployment procedure`, action paremeters are passed using `init` method.
-All deployer classes must be in `product` dependencies.
+All deployer classes must be in `scm4j-deployer-installers.jar` who represented as `IProduct` dependency.
-- `working folder`: Used to keep downloaded components and internal data structures
+- `working folder`: Used to keep downloaded components and internal data structures.
 - `portable folder`:  If specified used as a target for `download` command and as an implicit repository.
-Scenario: download all components to a `portable folder` (normally located at the USB flash drive), go to a place where internet is not presented and install products there using `portable folder` as a source
+Scenario: download all components to a `portable folder` (normally located at the USB flash drive), go to a place where internet is not presented and install products there using `portable folder` as a source.

-Thus all dependencies of product artifcat are "deployers" and their dependencies i.e. implement deployment  logic.
+Thus all dependencies of product artifact are "deployers" and their dependencies i.e. implement deployment  logic.
 Deployment "data" is represented by artifacts which are listed by `IProductStructure` interface.

 # Data Structure